jkirsteins/simple-account-api-demo/README.md

         - when approved, transaction goes into "pending" state and the "available" value of the account changes
             - marked as "finalized" by an external service

+-known issues
+ - manual testing delay
+ - in-memory DAO applies updates without calling update() - this ruins some tests
+ - in-memory transaction rollbacks do nothing
+- considerations
+  - chosen framework treats "accounts/" different from "accounts", which is unforgiving to clients (common to use both interchangeably).
+Since an internal API, not a public one, could be fine.
+  - testing the API via HTTP calls (slower, but for an API, I think justifyable.
+Since the implementation classes are special-built for 1 use, it makes sense to test the outermost interface)

         -